People's Council of America for Democracy and the Terms of Peace: Repression

 The People's Council frequently saw its gatherings banned or disbanded.
 On August 24, 1917, a meeting of the organization in Philadelphia was disrupted and shut down by a mob of soldiers and sailors.
 That same day, city authorities in Memphis denied the group use of a public hall for its meeting.
 On August 28, a People's Council gathering in Fargo, North Dakota, was quashed by the coordinated mass singing of "The Star-Spangled Banner."

 On August 30, 1917, a mob of 1,000 gathered in Hudson, WI and held a night rally in front of the armory protesting the attempt by the People's Council to hold a conference in the city's prizefighting arena.
 The crowd then moved on the four organizers in the lobby of their hotel and threatened to hang them.
 Only after the pleadings of county attorney N. O. Varnum were the four allowed to leave town at once and unharmed.

 Effort was made to hold a national conference in Minneapolis on September 1, but the organization was denied use of a hall in the city.
 When the alternative of meeting in a circus tent was advanced, With less than a week remaining before the start of its scheduled national convention, Minnesota Governor Joseph Burquist of Minnesota intervened to ban the People's Council from gathering anywhere in the state on the grounds that it would give aid and comfort to the enemies of the United States.

 The People's Council scrambled and attempted to hold its convention in Chicago, but the event was broken up by the police.
-When Chicago Mayor "Big Bill" Thompson attempted to reverse this action, on the grounds that "pacifists are law-abiding citizens" and that he would not "have it spread broadcast that Chicago denies free speech to anyone," Illinois Governor Frank Lowden responded by mobiling the Illinois National Guard, sending four companies of troops to Chicago the next day to make sure that the People's Council could not gather.
+When Chicago Mayor "Big Bill" Thompson attempted to reverse this action, on the grounds that "pacifists are law-abiding citizens" and that he would not "have it spread broadcast that Chicago denies free speech to anyone," Illinois Governor Frank Lowden responded by mobilizing the Illinois National Guard, sending four companies of troops to Chicago the next day to make sure that the People's Council could not gather.

 The People's Council sought to make Stanford University President David Starr Jordan its delegate to a proposed September 9, 1917, peace meeting in Stockholm, but political pressure seems to have forced Jordan to decline the appointment and sever all relations with the organization as its treasurer effective September 1 of that year.